Information About the Teacup Chinese Crested

 They are very smart, highly trainable, and need ample space and plenty of exercise to keep them active.
 It is not advised that a Chinese Crested be walked on a leash as they tend to pull very hard.

 Chinese Cresteds have higher than average incidences of mastitis, dog lice, and warts.
 However, some people say that Chinese Crested Dogs are generally a healthy breed.
 The Chinese Crested Dog is ranked third in the top 10 breeds in Neediest Dogs.

 How Much Grooming Does The Chinese Crested Need?

 The Chinese Crested needs only about an hour’s grooming per week.
 Their coat is feathery and matted, so no brushing is needed.
-A little extra bathing will make the coat nice and soft and, with regular grooming, a smooth, shiny coat is assured.
+A little extra bathing will make the coat nice and soft; regular grooming ensures a smooth, shiny coat.
 Where Can I Get a Chinese Crested?

 Is The Chinese Crested Easy To Train?

 The most common mistake is to buy a dog that is not gentle with people and not trainable.
 Chinese Crested can be trained, but it takes time.
 Some techniques that can be used include reward-based training, negative reinforcement, games, and food training.